-A planning group member who has served eight or nine consecutive years may appear on the ballot with new candidates.
-After open seats are filled with qualified new members, and if open seats still remain, the following provisions may be utilized: A member may serve in excess of eight or nine consecutive years (as specified above) if that person is reelected to a remaining open seat by at least a two-thirds majority of the votes cast by eligible community members participating in the regular election.
-The number of individuals on a planning group serving more than eight or nine consecutive years shall in no case exceed twenty-five percent of the voting committee membership.
+A community planning group member who has served eight or nine consecutive years may appear on the ballot with new candidates.
+After open seats are filled with qualified new members, and if open seats still remain, the following provisions may be utilized: A member may serve in excess of eight or nine consecutive years (as specified above) if (1) there are fewer candidates than vacant seats, and (2) that person is reelected to a remaining open seat by at least a two-thirds majority of the votes cast by eligible community members participating in the regular election.
+The number of individuals on a community planning group serving more than eight or nine consecutive years shall in no case exceed twenty-five percent of the voting committee group membership.